nmshd/documentation/_docs_integrate/attribute-introduction.md

 {: .notice--info}

 #### Third party owned RelationshipAttributes

+Note that the `shareInfo.sourceAttribute` property of a third party owned ThirdPartyRelationshipAttribute is only defined for the peer for that the peer shared RelationshipAttribute used as the source exists in the Relationship to a third party.
+This is the case at least until the peer shared RelationshipAttribute used as the source has not been deleted.

 RelationshipAttributes owned by third parties could always be referred to as ThirdPartyRelationshipAttributes.
 Therefore, instead of third party owned ThirdPartyRelationshipAttributes, it is simply referred to as third party owned RelationshipAttributes.
 {: .notice--info}